-Scale factors to be used with the "reflectance offsets" attribute to scale the Description:
+Description: Scale factors to be used with the "reflectance\offsets" attribute to scale the reflectance is:

 SDS scaled integers to reflectance values.
-The formula to compute reflectance is:

-$reflectance = reflectance_scale_B (SI - reflectance_offset_B),$ where SI = scaled integer and B is the band index.
+The formula to compute where SI = scaled integer and B is the band index.
 This attribute does not exist for the emissive bands.